Esri/dynamic-situational-awareness-qt/docs/README.md

 ***Developer tips:***

 - DSA uses a [Graphic] object to create markup.
 Graphics are for temporary and transient things like sketches and tracks.
-After you share the markup, it is added to a overlay as a [FeatureCollection] object which is persisted like any other overlay.
-This is a common ArcGIS Runtime pattern to use graphics for transient objects and a FeatureCollection for persisted objects.
+After you share the markup, it is added to an overlay as a [FeatureCollection] object which is persisted like any other overlay.
+This is a common ArcGIS Native Maps SDK pattern to use graphics for transient objects and a FeatureCollection for persisted objects.
 - DSA serializes a markup as JSON, which is then converted into bytes.
 Next, the bytes are broadcast as datagrams over a specific UDP port.
 All apps are configured to listen on the same UDP ports, so when incoming datagrams are received, they are deserialized and added to the map as a markup overlay.

 # App architecture

-The apps follow a commonly-used design pattern of using C++ for most program logic and using Qt Quick (QML) for UI development.
-DSA apps are written with ArcGIS Runtime SDK for Qt C++ API and the SDK Toolkit.
+The apps follow a commonly used design pattern of using C++ for most program logic and using Qt Quick (QML) for UI development.
+DSA apps are written with the ArcGIS Maps SDK for Qt C++ API and the SDK Toolkit.
 C++ generally performs procedural code faster than Qt Quick which uses a JavaScript engine for procedural code.

 [Qt Quick from the Qt Company] is excellent for UI development, simplifying the design and execution of a professional-looking, dynamic UI.
 Qt Quick has many out-of-the-box visualization options such as animation and control arrangement.

-ArcGIS Runtime for Qt C++ API provides ArcGIS Runtime capabilities to manage, display, analyze, and interact with spatial data.
+The ArcGIS Native SDK for Qt C++ API provides capabilities to manage, display, analyze, and interact with spatial data.
 The C++ API controls the display, reads data from local storage, symbolizes features, and so forth.

 The SDK Toolkit includes tools to fulfill specific mission requirements, such as displaying a north arrow, measuring distance, or converting coordinate notations.

 All DSA tools have a common interface and are exposed as controller classes (which may have associated model classes).
 The UIs are implemented using QML to cleanly separate the UI and business logic, as well as effectively manage cross-API dependency.
-The app makes heavy use of the Toolkit's Resource Provider so that information can be shared between classes without creating cross dependencies between tools.
+The app makes heavy use of the Toolkit's Resource Provider so that information can be shared between classes without creating cross-dependencies between tools.

 # Get the DSA apps